Spiritual Gifts, In Context

-Those who look back on the early Church as 'the good old days' forget what those days were.
+Those who look back on the early Church as 'the good old days' forget how those days were.
 The Mediterranean of the apostle Paul's day was a brewing stew of cultures and beliefs all having to live with each other amidst poverty, disease, and Roman rule.
 There were official cultural norms, but these were often ignored or even deliberately breached.
 It could get ugly, perverted, and violent.
 And no matter how bad it got, there was always some set of beliefs or cultural norms out there which could (and would) be used for excusing or even endorsing it.
 No place was more of a stew pot than Corinth.
 Corinth was the leading Roman colony in Greece, where retired soldiers, bureaucrats, and functionaries would go to live.
 Goods were carted over the isthmus to ships on the other side, avoiding the treacherous way around Greek Achaia by sea.
 On top of all cities was almighty Rome, in the prime of its power and glory, beyond anything that came before it.

-Paul's specific gifts lists were written to aid local fellowships which were growing, usually slowly.
+Paul's specific spiritual gifts lists were written to aid local fellowships which were growing, usually slowly.
 These fellowships were also growing in another, more rapid way: they were experiencing the pains of developing the new Christian identity.
 They were no longer just a Jewish spinoff; they were becoming a new people.
 (Remember that there was no New Testament yet to guide them - they learned by living it.)
 Paul saw what the Spirit was giving them to make this happen, and worked to boost it whenever he could.
-He was not being definitive.
 He was not trying to be definitive by saying, "I'll count here the specific gifts which the Spirit gives you, and there are no others."
 In fact, the main premise of his case argues that there are many more than he can possibly list.
 But saying that still misses the point: Paul was writing about other matters, and in the context of doing that he also writes about spiritual gifts.

 Paul found out how the Corinthian Christians were finding all sorts of excuses to split themselves into factions.
 Clear instructions were needed to reveal that the Spirit's gifts were given to build them into a community, not to give them more cause to fight.
 There are lots of theories about the exact nature of Corinth's struggles, and there are no other sources for understanding it.
 We have only the apostle Paul in a Bob Newhart scene, where we're let in on only one end of a frank conversation.